 Valgus knee causes

-If all other traumatic, pathologic or congenital causes have been ruled out, in the presence of an obvious valgus misalignment, a diagnosis of idiopathic valgus may be made.
+If all other traumatic, pathologic, or congenital causes have been ruled out, it may be idiopathic valgus.

 Valgus knee treatments

-There are various options available for treatment of valgus knee conditions.
-The appropriate treatment will depend on the reason for the valgus presentation, as well as the severity of symptoms.
-In many cases, a mild valgus presentation in a healthy individual will require no treatment.
+There are various options available for treating valgus knees, but if you have a little bit of valgus, it may not require treatment.
 If the reason for the problem is related to nutrient deficiencies or disease processes, these underlying disorders will need to be addressed, along with any direct treatment for the knee itself.

-Braces and foot orthotics are inadequate, ineffective, and unnecessary in the treatment of genu valgum in young people.
-Use of a brace designed to correct valgus or varus in arthritic patients does not seem to influence biomechanics or progression of arthritis, but it may improve outcomes such as pain and the ability to complete activities of daily living.
+Among children, braces and foot orthotics may be inadequate, ineffective, and unnecessary in changing valgus knees.
+For people with knee arthritis, orthotics does not seem to influence biomechanics or the progression of arthritis, but it may reduce pain and the ability to do activities of daily living.

 Manual therapies, like massage therapy, chiropractic, or osteopathy, are often paired up with exercise programs for issues associated with knee malalignment.

-Generally, manual therapy approaches should be geared towards assisting patients with pain and mobility and supporting an active lifestyle.
-There is no plausible basis to believe that passive manual therapy approaches can provide any type of long-term change to the alignment or structure of any joint, especially a large, load-bearing joint such as the knee.
+Generally, manual therapy should be geared towards assisting patients with pain and mobility and supporting an active lifestyle.
+There’s no plausible basis to believe that passive manual therapy can provide any type of long-term change to the alignment or structure of any joint, especially a large, load-bearing joint such as the knee.

-Very little research specifically deals with manual therapy as a treatment for knee misalignment issues.
+Very little research specifically deals with manual therapy as a treatment for knee misalignment.
 The available research tends to be related to treatment of arthritic symptoms that are sometimes associated with misalignment.

-When combined with an exercise program, manual therapies show promise in the short-term management of painful symptoms associated with knee arthritis and may contribute to short term improvements in mobility.
+When combined with an exercise program, manual therapies show promise in the short-term management of painful symptoms of knee arthritis and may contribute to short-term improvements in mobility.

-Manual therapy may also produce a short term decrease in overall sensitivity and central nervous system pain responses.
-Pain is a complex phenomenon, involving both sensory input from the body, and perceptions and responses from the brain and central nervous system relate to that input.
+Manual therapy may also produce a short-term decrease in overall sensitivity and central nervous system pain responses.
+Pain is a complex phenomenon, involving both sensory input from the body and perceptions and responses from the brain and the central nervous system.

 An open or closed wedge osteotomy may be performed, which involves either inserting or removing a wedge of bone from the femur or tibia to affect the final position of the joint.